Nigeria

+Nigeria officially gained independence as a federation on 1 October 1960.
+From 1967 to 1970, the country was ravaged by civil war, followed by a series of military dictatorships (as well as an unstable democracy from 1979 to 1983), until a stable democracy was established in 1999.
+However, the work of the Nigerian Electoral Commission (INEC) has been criticised both nationally and internationally for lacking transparency.

+Nigeria is one of Africa’s largest economies, alongside South Africa and Egypt.
+It is regarded as an emerging market by the World Bank.
 Nigeria is a regional power in Africa and a middle power in international affairs.
-Nigeria's economy is the fourth-largest in Africa, the 52nd-largest in the world by nominal GDP, and 19th-largest by PPP.
-Nigeria is often referred to as the Giant of Africa by its citizens due to its large population and economy, and is considered to be an emerging market by the World Bank.
 Nigeria is a founding member of the African Union and a member of many international organisations, including the United Nations, the Commonwealth of Nations, NAM, the Economic Community of West African States, Organisation of Islamic Cooperation and OPEC.
-It is one of the Next Eleven economies, and also a member, along with Mexico, Indonesia, and Turkey, of the MINT group.

 Etymology

 The name Nigeria derives from the Niger River running through the country.
 This name was coined on 8 January 1897, by the British journalist Flora Shaw.
 The neighbouring Republic of Niger takes its name from the same river.
 The origin of the name Niger, which originally applied to only the middle reaches of the Niger River, is uncertain.
-The word is likely an alteration of the Tuareg name egerew n-igerewen used by inhabitants along the middle reaches of the river around Timbuktu before 19th-century European colonialism.
+The word is likely an alteration of the Tuareg name egerew n-igerewen ("river of rivers") used by inhabitants along the middle reaches of the river around Timbuktu before 19th-century European colonialism.
 Before Flora Shaw suggested the name Nigeria, other proposed names included Royal Niger Company Territories, Central Sudan, Niger Empire, Niger Sudan, and Hausa Territories.